-- Teach at the undergraduate level in areas allocated by the Department Head or Dean. - Contribute to the development, planning and implementation of a high quality curriculum. - Assist in the development of learning materials, preparing lesson plans and maintaining records to monitor student progress, achievement and attendance.

-- Participate in departmental and faculty seminars aimed at sharing research outcomes and building interdisciplinary collaboration within and outside the department. - Participate in the development, administration and marking of exams and other assessments of students within and without your department. - Inform students of their progress by promptly returning assignments, quizzes, papers and exams. - Contribute to departmental, faculty, or Academy-wide working groups or committees as requested. - Maintain one's own continuing professional development. - May be required to participate as an instructional faculty member and/or engineering watch officer onboard the Training Ship State of Maine during cruise. - Expected to advise students in the engineering undergraduate programs, and assist in department academic and administrative functions including serving on departmental and campus-wide committees.
+- To teach at undergraduate level in areas allocated by the Department Head or Dean. - To contribute to the development, planning and implementation of a high quality curriculum. - To assist in the development of learning materials, preparing lesson plans and maintaining records to monitor student progress, achievement and attendance. - To participate in departmental and faculty seminars aimed at sharing research outcomes and building interdisciplinary collaboration within and outside the department. - To participate in the development, administration and marking of exams and other assessments of students within and without your department. - To provide advice and support to students. - Inform students of their progress by promptly returning assignments, quizzes, papers and exams - Hold minimum of 1 office hour for every 3 credit hours weekly. - To participate in the administration of the department's programs and other activities as requested. - To contribute to departmental, faculty, or Academy-wide working groups or committees as requested. - To maintain one's own continuing professional development. - To maintain an awareness and observation of fire and health and safety regulations. - Participate as an instructional faculty member onboard the Training Ship State of Maine during cruise. - Expected to advise students in the engineering undergraduate programs, and assist in department academic and administrative functions including serving on departmental and campus-wide committees.